DevTechnology/DRIC/Documentation/Configuration/MonitoringConfig.md

 #Description:
-There are 3 Levels to monitoring, The first level is basic system/application and volume statics.
-The second level requires more advanced intigration with the Logging Configuration (monitoring the logs via Cloudwatch).
-The 3rd level is integration with chef and nagios for more extensive system recovery and monitoring of specific application states.
+There are 3 Levels to monitoring.
+The first level is basic system/application and volume statistics.
+The second level requires more advanced integration with the Logging Configuration (monitoring the logs via CloudWatch).
+The 3rd level is integration with Chef and Nagios for more extensive system recovery and monitoring of specific application states.

 ##Level 1
-Level 1 is configured purely as a default first step using AWS Cloudwatch Alarms. http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/ConsoleAlarms.html
+Level 1 is configured purely as a default first step using AWS CloudWatch Alarms. http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/ConsoleAlarms.html

 ###AWS EC2: